JensBoettcher/cloud_uploader_CLI/README.md

 # cloud_uploader_CLI
-This is a little tool that allows users quickly upload files to Azure Blob storage.
+This is a script that allow you quickly upload files to a Azure blob storage.

 At this time the Blob storage and necessary resources will deploy automatically and you can upload a file into the Azure Blob storage.